 The outdoor air is difficult for us to influence, but employers and facility owners have a responsibility to improve the indoor air and thus contribute to healthier working conditions.

 Air purifiers are available in all possible designs and adapted to different environments.
 Camfil's City-Series air purifier cleans 99.95% of the air while keeping cleaning costs down.
 Viruses caught in the filter stick to the media and eventually becomes inactive (dries out and die).
-The City M mobile air purifier is equipped with particulate and molecular filters to improve IAQ significantly.
-It is typically installed in rooms up to 75 square metres in area to deliver a healthier indoor environment by removing dust, contaminants, and harmful particles in department stores, offices, schools, hospitals, and homes.
+The City M stand-alone air purifier is equipped with particulate and molecular filters to improve IAQ significantly.
+It is typically installed in rooms up to 400 sq. ft. to deliver a healthier indoor environment by removing dust, contaminants, and harmful particles in department stores, offices, schools, hospitals, and homes.

 Also, to influence the air that comes from outside and enters through the ventilation system, you must review which filters are installed in the property.
-Upgrading the filter class on the supply air filter in the property's HVAC-system makes a big difference to the air that is suspended in the room.
-Many factors affect the indoor environment, e.g. what filters are used in the ventilation system if we use air purifiers, and how the humidity is controlled.
+Upgrading an air filter in an HVAC-system makes a big difference to the air that is suspended in the room.
+Many factors affect the indoor environment, e.g. what air filters are used in the ventilation system if we use air purifiers, and how the humidity is controlled.
 The easiest and fastest way to improve air quality (IAQ) is to install high-efficiency air purifiers or air cleaner.
-There are also testing tools for measuring air quality to make sure you have a good indoor environment - measuring is knowing.